paintdotnet/PaintDotNet.Quantization/README.md

 ### 1) Right Shift Bug

 The first fix is an easy one.
-The MSDN code has a `GetColorIndex` method whose job is to provide the child node index for navigating down the octree.
+The MSDN code has a `GetColorIndex` method whose job is to provide the child node index for a color while navigating down the octree.
 However, it has what is essentially a precision bug that causes colors to land in the wrong leaf nodes:

 ```
 private static int GetColorIndex(ref Rgba32 color, int level)